yuichiiino1/WormTracer/WormTracer19_3/README.md

 bioRxiv 2023.12.11.571048; doi: https://doi.org/10.1101/2023.12.11.571048
 and a manuscript under review.<br><br>

-WormTracer19_3 runs about three times faster than WormTracer19_1 thanks to Chung-Kuan Chen.<br>
+<span style="color: orange; ">WormTracer19_3 runs about three times faster than WormTracer19_1 thanks to Chung-Kuan Chen.<br>
-Also, directory structures have been changed so that the results can be saved to any location that users specify.<br><br>
+Also, directory structures have been changed so that the results can be saved to any location that users specify.</span><br><br>

 #### <<< How to use WormTracer >>>